riskframe/ai-rmm/framework/map-3.3.md

 ### Map 3.3.4.
 Specify Targeted Application Scope.

+Specify the targeted application scope by delineating the specific tasks, domains, and scenarios where the AI system will be deployed.
+Consider the system's capabilities, contextual factors, and risk classification to define the boundaries of its intended usage.
+Document the targeted application scope clearly and comprehensively to ensure alignment with organizational objectives and regulatory requirements.

+Defining the specific application scope involves outlining the boundaries within which the AI system will operate and the tasks it will perform, ensuring clarity and alignment with organizational objectives and contextual factors.
+This includes delineating between intended and unintended uses to prevent misuse or deployment in inappropriate contexts, ultimately documented to ensure coherence with the system's capabilities, risk assessment, and operating environment.

 #### Sub Practices

 1. Define the specific application scope of the AI system, outlining the boundaries within which the AI system will operate and the types of tasks it will be used for.